Rain alarm project

 • Breadboard or PCB board

-Circuit Diagram:
+Circuit Diagram

-Circuit Diagram Explanation
+Circuit Explanation

-Step-by-Step Procedure
+Procedure

-Step 1: Collect Components
+Step 1: Gather the Components

-Step 2: Setup the Breadboard
+Step 2: Arrange Components on Breadboard

 Step 3: Connect the Transistor